How to Create a Loss Prevention Strategy for Your Business

 What are the most common causes of loss or shrinkage?

 Theft is a common cause of loss.
-Internal theft is when employees steal from their workplace, while external theft includes shoplifting and organized retail crime.
+Internal theft occurs when employees steal from their workplace environment, while external theft includes shoplifting and organized retail crime.
 Suppliers can commit fraud, as can a fraudster posing as a supplier.
 Administrative errors are a frequent unintentional cause of loss.

-What are some best practices for avoiding loss?
+What are some best practices for preventing shoplifting?

 Handle cash carefully and automate processes when you can.
 Keep your building and products secure.
 Obtain staff buy-in through proper training and motivational tactics.